Medical Debt Strategies

 We can recommend a consultation with a consumer law attorney to stop harassment by debt collectors.
 Usually there is no charge for the initial consultation.
 You may even have a claim for damages.

 These cases are typically handled on a contingent fee basis with the debt collector required to pay your attorney fees if you are successful.
-Filing an action for damages against the debt collector gives us tremendous leverage in negotiating a settlement of your debt.
+Filing an action for damages against the debt collector provides tremendous leverage in negotiating a settlement of your debt.

 Debts in Collection or Litigation